 Graduate students who would benefit from support in initiating this process are encouraged to connect with CGPS for help at any stage.

 - Once registered, graduate students and their AES advisor to determine whether standard AES accommodation methods (e.g., for course work) meet their needs for the current stage of their program.
 If they will, then AES undertakes its standard process for accommodations.

 - Where AES standard accommodations are not suﬃcient or when graduate students enter a stage of their program that requires an individualized accommodations plan (e.g., to support thesis/dissertation research, writing, defence), CGPS will establish an Accommodation Planning Committee (APC).
 An APC will normally include, at the minimum, the following people as members:

 - Supervisor (or Graduate Chair if a Supervisor has not been assigned)

 - Associate Dean of CGPS (or designate)

 It is the student’s responsibility to be proactive in registering as early as possible with AES.
-Given that the registration process with AES and the work of a subsequent APC will take time, students are responsible for meeting all deadlines related to disability accommodation and required to participate actively in the accommodation planning in order to receive appropriate and timely accommodation.
-An accommodation plan aims to assist the student to meet program requirements.
-It does not, however, guarantee or imply successful completion of the program or that other CGPS policies and procedures will be supplanted (e.g., extension to time in program, leaves of absence).
-A student may waive an accommodation at his or her discretion, though in so doing will be expected to meet the performance standard set without accommodation.
+Given that the registration process with AES and the work of a subsequent APC will take time, students are responsible for meeting all deadlines related to accommodation and are required to participate actively in the accommodation planning to receive appropriate and timely accommodation.
+An accommodation plan aims to assist the student in meeting program requirements.
+It does not, however, guarantee or imply successful completion of the program or that other CGPS policies and procedures will be supplanted (e.g., extension to time in program, leaves of absence) nor will accommodations compromise academic requirements and standards.
+A student may waive an accommodation at their discretion though in so doing will be expected to meet the performance standard set without accommodation.
 An accommodation plan will not be applied retroactively to have previous academic decisions reconsidered.